 - A voice within the organisation

 All of this can be done by adding social and learning aspects to the intranet (which often forms the basis of an effective digital workplace), so that workers have an outlook for expression too.
 Using social aspects also allows employees to get to know one another, no matter what department they’re in, thereby embedding them even further into the organisational culture.

-As the global recession subsides, it’s likely that we’ll see many of the younger generation leaving jobs that don’t live up to their expectations and this is something that organisations must recognise and attempt to halt.
-Whilst the global skills gap exists, it’s an employee’s market and this means that in order to satisfy and retain employees, enterprises must ensure that they feel valued.
-This can come about with the use of collaboration, the intranet and the offer of further training.
+We're seeing the younger generation leaving jobs that don’t live up to their expectations and this is something that organisations must recognise and attempt to halt.
+Whilst the global skills gap exists, it’s an employee’s market and this means that in order to satisfy and retain employees, enterprises must ensure they keep talented employees satisfied, but reducing any friction involved in letting them do their jobs efficiently and effectively.

-The intranet is a great facilitator of this as it allows workspaces to be set up, social aspects to be added for better communication and even a certain amount of competitiveness between employees and departments.
+The intranet is a great facilitator of this as it provides a central hub to be set up to easily share and access resources and social aspects to be added for better communication of information between employees in different departments and locations.

 The social intranet is especially useful, as it can be used as a ‘go to’ for those who are looking to further understand the organisational requirements which enable them to do their job effectively.